mjfarooq/mjfarooq.github.io/content/publication/MILCOM2022/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: in IEEE Conference on Communications and Network Security (CNS) - Cyber Resilience Workshop, Orlando FL USA
+publication: in IEEE Military Communications Conference (MILCOM), Rockville, MD, USA
-publication_short: in IEEE CNS-CRW 2023
+publication_short: in IEEE MILCOM 2022

-abstract: Multi-unmanned aerial vehicle (UAV) networks emerge as a viable solution, offering wireless coverage for dispersed Internet of Things (IoT) devices in remote and disaster struck areas.
-However, the placement of the UAVs plays a crucial role in the performance and resilience of the network.
-The UAVs need to cover all the ground users whilst staying in close proximity to sustain cyber attacks and failures, which is a non-trivial optimization problem since the users may have arbitrary locations.
-In this paper, we tackle the challenge of UAV placement optimization by cost-effectively providing both coverage and connectivity for end-to-end communication of spatially dispersed ground users or IoT devices.
-Our proposed approach leverages a two-step optimization framework that splits the UAVs according to their role of providing coverage or connectivity.
-Sequential execution of the optimization is able to generate the placement solutions that concurrently satisfy the requirements of user coverage and connectivity with fixed amount of UAVs.
-Simulation results show that the proposed framework can achieve resilient UAV formations compared to related works in the literature and is adaptive and scalable to a variety of user locations.
+abstract: Unmanned aerial vehicles (UAVs) with on-board cameras are widely used for remote surveillance and video capturing applications.
+In remote virtual reality (VR) applications, multiple UAVs can be used to capture different partially overlapping angles of the ground target, which can be stitched together to provide 360∘ views.
+This requires coordinated formation of UAVs that is adaptive to movements of the ground target.
+In this paper, we propose a joint UAV formation and tracking framework to capture 360∘ angles of the target.
+The proposed framework uses a zero touch approach for automated and adaptive reconfiguration of multiple UAVs in a coordinated manner without the need for human intervention.
+This is suited to both military and civilian applications.
+Simulation results demonstrate the convergence and configuration of the UAVs with arbitrary initial locations and orientations.
+The performance has been tested for various number of UAVs and different mobility patterns of the ground target.

 # Summary.
 An optional shortened abstract.
 summary: